codeaudit/SayKitSDK/README.md

 Since we're actively iterating as we march to version 1.0, the SDK will be frequently updated with new features.

-Please drop us a line to offer any thoughts or feedback: info@saykit.org.
+We are eager to hear your thoughts or feedback.
+Please drop us a line at [info@saykit.org](mailto:info@saykit.org).
 Also, please post any bugs in our [Github issue tracker](https://github.com/ConversantLabs/SayKitSDK/issues).

 ## <a name="developer-resources"></a> Developer Resources